AdobeDocs/events.en/help/adobe-customer-success-webinars/2024/workfront-mastery.md

 * Maximizing adoption through the optimization of the end user experience: Discover how Workfront delivers a simplified end user experience

 >[!VIDEO](https://video.tv.adobe.com/v/3435746/?learn=on)

+## Key Takeaways

+### Aligning Work to Strategic Objectives

+* Define strategic goals including the who, what, and how of people, processes, and technologies.
+* Build a strategy map to connect the dots between vision, objectives, use cases, and KPIs.
+* Measure value by identifying KPIs and iterating as they change over time.

+### Governance for Incremental Value

+* Governance drives the right kind of change through awareness, understanding, adoption, and commitment.
+* Iterative transformation brings people together, supporting continuous improvement and value achievement.
+* Governance supports innovation and represents how an organization collaborates and adapts over time.

+### Adoption and the End User Experience

+* Complexity in user experience can hinder adoption; overengineering and lack of user enablement are common issues.
+* Work Front offers out-of-the-box features like homepage layouts, templates, and dashboards to enhance user experience and increase adoption.
+* Simplifying the user experience and providing proper training can significantly improve adoption rates.